-130 3.1 Authorship form
+3.1 Authorship form

 The main authors initiate the authorship form when a manuscript is conceptualized and discuss their roles and responsibilities for the manuscript.
-We incorporate some of these early-stage decisions in the overview table of the authorship form (Table 1).
-It is at this early stage that we propose that the main authors tentatively decide the first author(s), the corresponding author(s), the last author, the method to decide the order of equally contributing authors (e.g., last name alphabetical or randomized), key
+We incorporate some of these early-stage decisions into the overview table of the authorship form (Table 1).
+It is at this early stage that we propose that the main authors tentatively decide on the first author(s), the corresponding author(s), the last author, the method to decide the order of equally contributing authors (e.g., last-name alphabetical or randomized), key acknowl-edgements, etc. However, these decisions can be revised at any stage of the manuscript preparation by an agreement between the main authors.
+Furthermore, main authors can also be added (or removed) over the course of manuscript preparation if needed.

-- 135 acknowledgements, etc. However, these decisions can be revised at any stage of the manuscript preparation by an agreement between the main authors.
-Furthermore, main authors can also be added (or removed) over the course of a manuscript preparation if needed. - The main authors create a potential co-author table (Table 2) for each potential co-author whom the main authors plan to invite to contribute to the manuscript, which includes the past and planned responsibilities of this potential co-author related to the manuscript.
-The main authors should make the authorship form available to potential co-authors as soon as the discussion of the manuscript goes beyond the main authors and add any new potential co-authors as their role and possible contribution becomes clear. - 145 Upon receiving the authorship form, all the potential co-authors agree on their assigned responsibilities and fill in the basic information (e.g., full name, affiliation(s), ORCID, etc.).
+The main authors create a potential co-author table (Table 2) for each potential co-author whom the main authors plan to invite to contribute to the manuscript, which includes the past and planned responsibilities of this potential coauthor related to the manuscript.
+The main authors should make the authorship form available to potential co-authors as soon as the discussion of the manuscript goes beyond the main authors and add any new potential co-authors as their role and possible contribution become clear.

+Upon receiving the authorship form, all the potential coauthors agree on their assigned responsibilities and fill in the basic information (e.g., full name, affiliation(s), OR-CID).
 This information is useful, for example, in the context of manuscript-related conference abstracts and presentations even before submitting the manuscript to a journal.
-The potential co-authors fill the rest of the entries in their table (checklist) in a timely way such that the main authors have all the information before submission of the manuscript to a journal.
+The potential co-authors fill in the rest of the entries in their table (checklist) in a timely way such that the main authors have all the information before submission of the manuscript to a journal.
 Potential co-authorship, as the name suggests, does not imply final co-authorship in the submitted manuscript.
-The main authors use the completed authorship form to list authors, contributions, and - acknowledgments in the manuscript.
-The main authors use the completed authorship form to list author acknowledgments in the manuscript submitted to the journal.
+The main authors use the completed authorship form to list authors, contributions, and acknowledgments in the manuscript submitted to the journal.
+Table 2.
+Extract from the authorship form for each potential co-author.
+See Sect.
+S2.1 for the unabridged authorship form.